MissouriMRR/IARC-2019/README.md

 python3 fly.py --name=bob --host=localhost --port=10000

 ```
+> `-v` can be added to include additional information for debugging
 Notes:
 * Drone name must be unique to all other drone names.
 * In the case that host and port are not included, a command line interface will